 Deep breaths.
 Connect with the audience.
 Calm the nerves.
 Show, don’t tell.
 Remember the material.
 Lessons from Dr. Soni Simpson, Jasmine’s business professor at Elmhurst University, echoed in her head.

 A ton of work, preparation, inspiration and guidance brought Jasmine’s journey to this point.
 Now with a semester until graduation and a job in her sights, many things happened to chart the right course for her professional life.

 After high school, Jasmine tried to settle on a viable major.
 Initially, her higher education career took her to Elgin Community College, close to home.
 But she wanted to take the next step toward a bachelor’s degree.

-During a college fair, Jasmine spotted Elmhurst College.
+During a college fair, Jasmine spotted Elmhurst University.
 She immediately felt comfortable after speaking to the admission counselor.
 Her transfer process was seamless.
 She knew everything she needed to do at each step.

 Once on campus, the experience got even better.

 “I’m really glad I chose Elmhurst because you get such a close relationship with your professors,” she says.

 Thanks to Jasmine’s courses and professors, she learned real-life skills for the workplace—such as presentation skills and how to conduct effective, purposeful surveys.